 The IT department of the institute maintains a registration directory which lists each current user and the set of devices registered by the user.
 While knowing MAC addresses from this directory, we counted the number of active devices from SNMP logs pointing to the same user at a specific timestamp as both the registry and SNMP logs contain device MAC addresses.
 In this way, we calculate the number of duplicate connections for all buildings on the campus.
-Box plots in Figure 8 show the distribution of such duplicate connections hour-wise for August and September 2017.
-The figure shows that the number of duplicates increases during day hours in the academic, the dining, the lecture, and the library buildings, while in the dormitories, it increases during night hours, and in the facilities building, no significant change is found.
-Box plots show that in the academic building, which witnesses high movement, occupancy count from SNMP overestimates by 50 and in remaining buildings, it overestimates up to 20.
-We could not estimate the duplicate connections for all the months of the dataset due to the unavailability of the required data as the registration directory is updated in July every year with the new admissions data.
-During the update, new MAC addresses are added, and older ones are removed.
+Box plots in Fig. 8 show the distribution of such duplicate sincrease during day hours in the academic, the dining, the lecture, and the library buildings, while in the dormitories, it increase during night hours, and in the facilities building, no significant change is found.
+Box plots show that in the academic building, which witnesses high movement,